 As noted previously, Hancock & Moore has two massive North Carolina based manufacturing facilities.
 Hancock & Moore stresses that its products are all hand made and built to order, with up to 80 hours spent building each piece of Hancock & Moore furniture.

-Thus, you can be assured that your leather furniture will be built in the USA, although notably and nearly impossible today that some components could be sourced from China or other Southeast Asian countries, including some of the lower grade Leathers.
+Thus, you can be assured that your leather furniture will be built in the USA, although some components could be sourced from China or other Southeast Asian countries, including some of the lower grade leathers.

 What Sort Of Leather Does Hancock & Moore Use?

 Hancock & Moore uses Grade A Steerhide leather which is the best in the business.
 Note that Hancock & Moore has nine different 'classes' of leather which will vary on price, based on the costs that H&M pays to source the leathers.